+"Let go."
 I shook off his hand.
-"I need to go."

 My brother barely pays attention to me anymore.
-After all, four years ago he left the house without telling me anything about it.
-I came home after school one day, surprisingly to find Dad at home after months of not coming home and he was with someone.
+Ever since he left the house, everything changed.
+He doesn't call, he doesn't visit.
+Without telling me anything about it, he left me.
+I came home after summer school one day, surprisingly to find Dad at home after months of not contacting us and he was with someone.

 "She's the daughter of my friend and an assistant from work.
 She'll take care of whatever you need when both Mom and I are out.
 Your brother has decided to live on campus at his University, so he'll no longer be able to look after you.
 She lives close by so call her know if there is anything you need."

 But…it's okay.
 He came back today.
 Finally, I won't be alone.
 Mom and Dad too…we'll be together as a family again.